leewtai/leewtai.github.io/courses/data_mining/homeworks/hw3.md

 ## Q2.
 Basic model setup

-For the rest of the homework, we will set our response variable as any job title that has the word 'analyst' in it.
+For the rest of the homework, we will set our response variable as does the job title have the word 'analyst' in it.

 - What percentage of job titles have the word "analyst" in it?
 - Please report all words that begins with "analy" in our word frequency matrix, then remove them from our word frequency matrix.
 This will be our feature matrix `X`.